netgen-layouts/content-browser-docs/ibexa/custom_params.rst

 Custom backend parameters
 =========================

-eZ location and eZ content backends support two custom parameters for now:
+Ibexa location and Ibexa content backends support two custom parameters for now:

 * Overriding content types which will be shown in the tree
 * Overriding content types which will be selectable